beckii0930/CSCI596_Final_Project/README.md

 </p>

 #### 2. RMSF:
-RMSF analysis is used to further investigate which parts of the protein or DNA has the greated root mean square fluctuation compare to a computed middle structure.
+RMSF analysis is used to further investigate to pinpoint which parts of the protein or DNA have the greated root mean square fluctuation compare to a computed "middle" structure.

 First, DNA and ATPase RMSF is plotted.
 The areas close to the domain ends show the greatest flucuation.
+The RMSF of Lobe2 shows greater fluctuation compared that of Lobe1 as we have seen in RMSD.

-DNA dyad position is indicated by a verticle line and we can see the DNA exhibits lots of flucuations in the dyad region and demonstrates a periodic trend.
+For DNA, the nucleosome DNA dyad position is indicated by a verticle line and we can see the DNA exhibits lots of flucuations in the dyad region and demonstrates a periodic trend.
+It is well known that the nucleosome DNA has a 10bp periodicity.
+This flucuation can explain the DNA sliding mechanims by remodeler couples rotation rather than simply slides on the nucleosome.
+In the latter case, the periodicity will not show in the RMSF plot.

 <p align="center">
   <img src="./RMSF_DNA_ATPase.png" width="120%">